PixeyeHQ/actors.unity/README.md

 ### 📘 Box
 Box is a small wrapper to take assets from the resources foler.

-**🔖 Box.Load<T>** is used to load asset as Resources.Load.
+**🔖 Box.Load** is used to load asset as Resources.Load.
 ```csharp
 var data = Box.Load<DataObject>("Data Hero Alpaca");
 var sprites = Box.LoadAll<Sprite>("Tex Hero Alpaca"); // take elements from array.
 ```
-**🔖 Box.Get<T>** is used to load and cache asset.
+**🔖 Box.Get** is used to load and cache asset.
 When you load the asset for the first time it will be saved in dictionary.
 Next time you will get it from the dict.
 ```csharp
 Box.Get<DataObject>("Data Hero Alpaca");
 ```